Surprising Nutritional Facts About Banana

 Other side effects

-Bananas are considered extremely healthy for your digestive system; however, some people can experience constipation due to the heavy fiber intake in banana.
-If you are not habitual of eating too much fiber, gradually increase your intake and drink lots n lots of water to helps your body adjust to the high fiber consumption.
+Bananas are considered extremely healthy for your digestive system; however, some people can experience constipation due to the heavy fiber intake in bananas.
+If you are not habitual of eating too much fiber, gradually increase your intake and drink lots n lots of water to help your body adjust to the high fiber consumption.